rodrickyu/Octopus-TeamCity/README.md

-This is an expermental plug-in to trigger deployments in Octopus Deploy from TeamCity.
+This plug-in allows TeamCity builds to trigger deployments in Octopus Deploy.

+## Get the plugin

+Download the plugin from [the Octopus Deploy downloads page](http://octopusdeploy.com/downloads).

+Installation and usage instructions are available in [the Octopus Deploy documentation](http://octopusdeploy.com/documentation/integration/teamcity).

 ## Building